pilot1981/swing-shutter-windows-automatic-opener-smart/README.md

 # swing-windows-opener
 This repository contain all you need to create from scratch a swing dual external shutter windows opener Apple Homekit opener: from mechanical to electronical parts.

+SCOPE:
-This project would help everyone to create itself an automated swing shutter window opener using modern vocie assistant at lowest price (in Italy commercial product have a price of 500€ for each window, and there isn't a commercial product able to communicate with Alexa, Google Home and Apple HomeKit)
+This project would help everyone to create itself an automated swing shutter window opener using modern vocie assistant at lowest price (in Italy commercial product have a price of 500€ for each window, and there isn't a commercial product able to communicate with Alexa, Google Home and Apple HomeKit); the objective is to obtain a working product more cheaper than commercial products.

 REQUIREMENTS FOR FIRST VERSION:
-- opener for 2 doors
+- opener for 2 doors max 40KG of weights for each door
 - max/min dimensions of shutter windows ????
 - manage power on n.2 DC Motor 24VDC?;
 - delay in opening and closing: when opening, first open right window and then left window; when closing first close left window and then right window;